kislow/deploy-your-own-challenge/README.md

-# 🚀 Deploy Your Own DevOps
+# 🚀 Deploy Your Own Challenge

-Welcome to **Deploy Your Own DevOps** a hands-on playground where you can **spin up real-world DevOps challenges**, break things, fix them, and learn the craft the right way.
+Welcome to **Deploy Your Own Challenge** a hands-on playground where you can **spin up real-world DevOps challenges**, break things, fix them, and learn the craft the right way.

 This repo is built for engineers who believe the best way to learn DevOps is to **deploy it yourself**, not just read about it.